calKU0/user-management-app/README.md

 # User Management Application

-> 🎓 Status: Academic Project — developed as part of Programming lab at University of Economics in Carcow.
+> 🎓 Status: Academic Project — developed as part of Programming lab at University of Economics in Cracow.

 This is a simple User Management application built with Angular and a mock backend server.
 It allows users to register new users and view the list of registered users.
 The application also provides features like viewing user details and updating user information.